 Have you ever wondered how you can remain anonymous during a penetration test?
-Or, how you can stay undetected while you interact with a remote machine?
+Or, how can you stay undetected while you interact with a remote machine?
 This video goes through the steps needed to install and setup the two tools that will allow you to do that: Tor and Privoxy.

-Before we start, let’s spend few words to introduce Tor and Privoxy/ProxyChains.
-Tor is a free and opensource software that allows you to anonymously communicate over the Internet.
+Before we start, let’s spend a few words to introduce Tor and Privoxy/ProxyChains.
+Tor is a free and open source software that allows you to anonymously communicate over the Internet.
 In some cases, people use the term Tor to refer to either the Tor project or the Tor network, but in this article, we will use it to refer to the tor program.
 The second tool that we will use to access the internet anonymously is Privoxy, a non-caching web proxy that uses advanced filtering to enhance privacy, remove ads, and filter Internet junk.

 In a default setup, Privoxy sits right between the application that wants to access the Internet and the Internet.
 So, with that being said.
 Let’s see how to install and setup Tor and Privoxy on Kali Linux.